-These aerospace-grade, anodized-aluminum swivel racks are corrosion-resistant and ratchet down with a slight tug on the single lever, securing the wake items.
+These aerospace-grade, anodized-aluminum swivel racks are corrosion-resistant and ratchet down with a slight tug on the lever located on each fork, securing the wake items.
 Be sure that boards are securely in place prior to operating the boat, as they can become projectiles if they are not.
 Also, remove boards and stow inside the boat before trailering.
 Highway speeds can cause damage even if the boards are secure on the rack.